fidelity/jurity/examples/probabilistic_fairness/readme.md

 academic papers demonstrating the accuracy of probabilistic fairness under different sample sizes.
-Probabilistic fairness is a technique unique to jurity that allows users to calculate fairness metrics when protected status is unknown but a <i>surrogate class</i> is available.
-A surrogate class is an alternative feature that divides the population into groups and where the probability of protected class membership is known given the surrogate class.
+Probabilistic fairness is a technique unique to jurity that allows users to calculate fairness metrics when protected status is unknown but a surrogate class feature is available.
+A <i>surrogate</i> class divides the population into groups where the probability of protected class membership is known given the surrogate class membership.

 Probabilistic fairness, its accuracy, and the simulation method used in these demonstrations are detailed in